-NOTE.
-In scene action requires more reader time than narrative telling.
-Therefore, because it takes up precious story telling time, in scene action must have a legitimate purpose with significant reason for inclusion to energize the story.
+NOTE: In-scene action requires more reader time than narrative telling.
+Therefore, because it takes up precious storytelling time, in-scene action must have a legitimate purpose with significant reason for inclusion to energize the story.
 Does it develop the character?
 Does it enhance motivation?
 Does it contribute to physical movement through story time that is directly plot related?
 Does it allow imagery and setting to be established subtly, without cumbersome self-importance?
 Does it contribute to voice?
 Is it related to theme and meaning?
 If action doesn’t do a lot, then a short narrative bridge may be best for story.

-Make dialog active
+Make dialogue active

 “Is that a bear?”
 Joe asked.